cotobadesign/cotoba-agent-oss-docs/source/rst/Security.rst

     :widths: 30,70

     "classname","Define the path of python that implements the base class ‘Authenticator’."
-    "denied_srai","If authentication fails, the interpreter can use the document defined in this configuration as a SRAI.
-(In the above example, 'AUTHENTICATION_FAILED' is set to SRAI.).
-The aiml file must contain this as a category pattern with appropriate text to indicate that access is denied."
+    "denied_srai","If the authentication fails, the interpreter can use the text defined in the configuration as the SRAI.
+(In the above example, 'AUTHORISATION_FAILED' is set to SRAI.)
+The AIML file should be included as a category pattern with appropriate text to indicate that access is denied."
     "usergroups","Specify users, user groups, and role configuration files."

-The role file has the following format:
+The format of the role file is as follows.

 .. code:: yaml